openvinotoolkit/openvino/docs/OV_Runtime_UG/integrate_with_your_application.md

 ### Step 3.
 Create an Inference Request

 `ov::InferRequest` class provides methods for model inference in the OpenVINO™ Runtime.
-Here only simple pipeline is demonstrated, to get more information about other use cases please read extended [InferRequest documentation](./ov_infer_request.md).
+This section demonstrates a simple pipeline, to get more information about other use cases, read the [InferRequest documentation](./ov_infer_request.md) dedicated article.
 Create an infer request using the following code:

 @sphinxdirective